 10 Fall Activities to Get You Moving and Out of the House

 Social connections help us stay mentally healthy.
 Think of “people time” like “gas” in the car of your mental health that keeps it going, especially if you’re an extrovert.
 If you’re like most people, at this point you may be getting tired of video chatting, or not seeing people.
 With winter coming on, it’s a great idea to make good use of the fall weather while it is here.
 Here are some low-cost, outdoor fall activities for seniors that our Behavioral Health Specialists put together to help you spend more time with the people who mean the most to you.

 1. Outdoor Art

 Try buying a cheap set of paints or canvas, and express your artistic side.
-Sit at least six feet apart from everyone while you work on an art project separately.
+Sit next to or apart from everyone while you work on an art project separately.
 Make sure to talk, laugh and joke!

 2. “Sit and Stitch” Knitting or Crochet Circle

 You may already have the materials to do this.
-For this low-cost fun fall activity, invite some people to a public place, bring fold-up chairs or utilize socially distanced park benches.
+For this low-cost fun fall activity, invite some people to a public place, bring fold-up chairs or utilize park benches.
 Talk while you knit, purl and crochet your way to a new warm fall scarf.